2 – 3 tablespoons extra-virgin olive oil

 Coat a 12x8x2 inch baking pan with cooking spray or vegetable oil.

-Sprinkle green chiles, Cheddar cheese, and Monterey Jack cheese evenly into baking dish.
+Sprinkle Cheddar cheese, and Monterey Jack cheese evenly into baking dish.

 Bake uncovered for 45 minutes or until a knife inserted in the center comes out clean.
 Do not overbake.